HumanSignal/label-studio/docs/source/guide/install_enterprise_aws_eks.md

 ## 1. Prerequisites

-Before you can install Label Studio Enterprise on an EKS cluster, make sure that the following software prerequisites are installed and configured:
+Before you can install Label Studio Enterprise on EKS cluster, make sure that the following software prerequisites are installed and configured:

+<i>Table 1: Prerequisites for LSE on EKS cluster. </i>

 | Software | Version |
 | --- | --- |